Asian Americans: Exclusion era

 Under United States law during this period, particularly the Naturalization Act of 1790, only "free white persons" were eligible to naturalize as American citizens.
 Ineligibility for citizenship prevented Asian immigrants from accessing a variety of rights, such as voting.
-Bhicaji Balsara became the first known Indian-born person to gain naturalized U.S. citizenship.
+Bhicaji Balsara became the first known Indian-born person to gain naturalized US citizenship.
 Balsara's naturalization was not the norm but an exception; in a pair of cases, Ozawa v.
 United States (1922) and United States v.
 Bhagat Singh Thind (1923), the Supreme Court upheld the racial qualification for citizenship and ruled that Asians were not "white persons".
-Second-generation Asian Americans, however, could become U.S. citizens due to the birthright citizenship clause of the Fourteenth Amendment; this guarantee was confirmed as applying regardless of race or ancestry by the Supreme Court in United States v.
+Second-generation Asian Americans, however, could become US citizens due to the birthright citizenship clause of the Fourteenth Amendment; this guarantee was confirmed as applying regardless of race or ancestry by the Supreme Court in United States v.
 Wong Kim Ark (1898).

 From the 1880s to the 1920s, the United States passed laws inaugurating an era of exclusion of Asian immigrants.
-Although the exact number of Asian immigrants was small compared to that of immigrants from other regions, much of it was concentrated in the West, and the increase caused some nativist sentiment which was known as the "yellow peril".
+While the overall number of Asian immigrants was relatively small compared to those from other regions, their concentration in the West contributed to the rise of nativist sentiment, often referred to as the "yellow peril."
 Congress passed restrictive legislation which prohibited nearly all Chinese immigration to the United States in the 1880s.
 Japanese immigration was sharply curtailed by a diplomatic agreement in 1907.
 The Asiatic Barred Zone Act in 1917 further barred immigration from nearly all of Asia, the "Asiatic Zone".
 The Immigration Act of 1924 provided that no "alien ineligible for citizenship" could be admitted as an immigrant to the United States, consolidating the prohibition of Asian immigration.